Diamondbacks vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner brings a four-game streak with at least one hit into this contest.
-In his last five games he is hitting .300 with a double.
+- Hoerner takes a five-game streak with at least one hit into this contest.
+In his last five games he is batting .333 with a double.

 Hoerner Recent Games